peddakasowmya/ansible/README.md

 A playbook is a list of plays!!!
 A play is a list of tasks!!!
-A task is nothing an aciton that you want ansible to perform
+A task is nothing but an aciton that you want ansible to perform

 Ansible expected the playbooks to have .yaml or yml as extensions